 New Database: Select this option, if you want to save the recovered data to a new database

 Live Database: Select this option, if you want to save the recovered data to the existing database

 To save the recovered objects to the New Database, follow the below steps:

-Provide Server/Instance Name and then select a destination path for saving the recovered database objects
+Provide Server/Instance Name, and then select a destination path for saving the recovered SQL database objects.

 To save the recovered objects to the Live Database, follow the steps below: